selflash/Face-morphing-with-openFrameworks/README.md

 Description:
 --------
 This is example morphing faces with oepnFrameworks.
-If you want to build you need the following addons.
+If you want to build the project, you need the following addons.

 + ofxFaceTracker
 + ofxOpenCv